ocoretech/CTF-workbook/VulnLawyers.md

                                 Flag 4 found with the help of new endpoint

-After finding the correct credential, login the staff portal,

-* After we login, we get our fifth flag and the staff portal with the current cases and who is managing it.
+After finding the correct credentials, use them to login the portal.
+You will find your fifth flag and the staff portal with the current cases and who is managing it.

+                                Flag 5 found with the help of correct credentials

+Use brute force attack on the user who is managing the case and find out the user's login credentials.
+After logging in, you will find out the case name and an option to delete cases.
+Hit enter and you will find the final and sixth flag.

+                                Flag 6 found by deleting the active cases